steipete/Aspects/README.md

 Good OO says a class should have a single responsibility, however adding on extra *cross-cutting* requirements means a class that a class is taking on other responsibilites.
 For example you might have a **StoreClient** that supposed to be all about making purchases from an online store.
 Add in some cross-cutting requirements and it might also have to take on the roles of logging, security and recommendations.

 * Our StoreClient is now harder to maintain
-* These cross-cutting requirements are spreading throughout our app.
+* These cross-cutting requirements are duplicated and spreading throughout our app.

 AOP lets us modularize these cross-cutting requirements again.
 As shown in the examples above cross-cutting requirements can be eithe technical or business focused in nature.